 Unfortunately deceptive practices do still occur in the food production industry.
-The latest major scandal was the inclusion of horse meat in many production lines discovered in 2013.
-Installing CCTV encourages customer confidence, and should any food contamination issues occur, footage can be quickly accessed to pinpoint the cause.
+The latest major scandal was the inclusion of horse meat in many production lines in 2013.
+Installing CCTV encourages customer confidence.
+Also, should any food contamination issues occur, you can quickly access footage to pinpoint the cause.

-Utilising intelligent video analytics, food factories can automatically identify production errors without relying on humans, and ensure decontamination processes are being followed.
+Utilising intelligent video analytics, food factories can automatically identify production errors without relying on humans, and also monitor decontamination processes.

-With many manufacturers supplying the major supermarkets, production costs need to be kept to a minimum to meet price-driven demands.
-Intelligent video systems can monitor production rates, identify areas of concern and improvement, and automatically spot production line errors.
+With many manufacturers supplying the major supermarkets, keeping production costs to a minimum helps to meet price-driven demands.
+Consequently, intelligent video systems can monitor production rates, identify areas of concern and improvement, and automatically spot production line errors.